AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 After creating a post, choose the board where you want to upload the post.
 Tap Select Board and search for the required board.

-After you’ve created a post, tap Post and post your comment for other learners to view your post.
+After you've created a post, tap Post and post your comment for other learners to view your post.

 In the mobile app, you cannot create a board.
 To create a board, you must log in to the web app as a learner.
 For more information on creating a board, see Social learning in [Learning Manager](https://helpx.adobe.com/captivate-prime/learners/feature-summary/social-learning-web-user.html).

-## Actions that can be performed on a post {#actionsthatcanbeperformedonapost}
+### Actions that can be performed on a post {#actionsthatcanbeperformedonapost}

 * Comment on a post and based on the permission, view post in a board.
 * Edit or delete comments in a board.